 When to Take Your TEFL in Singapore

-You can take a TEFL course in Singapore at any time.
+You can take a TEFL course in Singapore at any time, although, you should plan to start classes at the beginning of the month.
 If you want to align your course with potential employment in a school, you may want to plan it so that you finish around November (school starts in January).
 However, teachers are hired year-long, especially as many jobs are for teaching adults.

 Popular Destinations for TEFL Courses in Singapore